 This is our rig.
-We have a Landrover Defender – the 1995-99 models with the 300TDI engines are BEST – after that vehicles all became electric and impossible to FIX when things go wrong, especially in the bush.
+We have a Landrover Defender – the 1995-99 models with the 300TDI engines are best – after that vehicles all became electric and impossible to fix when things go wrong, especially in the bush.
 In 2010 the camper cost us under $20,000 delivered.
+The vehicle cost us $10,000 around 2005.

 This vehicle suits the pop-top camper we have which has living space of 8′ by 6′ with a Queen sized bed over the cabin.
 It folds down to being about the height which any 4WD would be with roof racks and a spare on top, meaning someone has usually already cleared overhanging timber.
 It is quite big enough for us, has stove, fridge, dinette for four, space heater, water heater, outside shower.
 Also, once you try to push out dimensions (you could probably go out to 6’6″ wide) you start to not be able to fit down 4WD tracks.
 Similarly length increases mean you can’t get over steep sections etc.